Store Manager Resume: Templates, Examples & Essential Skills

 The Bureau of Labor Statistics has come out with some data in recent years that landing an interview is actually pretty difficult.

-Then you should take a look at the example below.
+Take a look at the example below.

-Right âś…
+Right

 Results-oriented and strategic Store Manager with a proven 5-year track record in retail environments.
-Expert in leading teams, boosting customer satisfaction, and managing inventory with a keen understanding of commodities, commerce, and store regulations.
+Expert in leading teams, boosting customer satisfaction and managing inventory with a keen understanding of commodities, commerce, and store regulations.
 Demonstrated success in increasing sales by 20% and reducing stock discrepancies by 15%.
 Committed to fostering a high-performing environment that maximizes sales and customer satisfaction.

-This summary length is also ideal as it’s not too short and not too long.
+This summary length is also ideal, as it’s not too short and not too long.

 Just make sure your summary doesn’t look like this:

-Wrong ❌
+Wrong

 I have been working in the retail sector for as long as I can remember, and there’s nothing I’m not familiar with.
-I’ve been telling the staff what to do and they do it and don’t mess up when I’m around.
+I’ve been telling the staff what to do, and they do it and don’t mess up when I’m around.
 When I worked at my last job, no customer has made a complaint because my management skills are truly remarkable.

-It’s wrong because there’s not even a single sentence, as to why the job applicant is suitable for this job.
+In this example, there’s not even a single sentence, as to why the job applicant is suitable for this job.

 Moreover, it lacks achievements in a past job and doesn’t specify the number of years they have been a Retail Manager.